A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

-The following lemma shows that the line search procedure is well defined.
-The lemma generalizes \cite[Lem.
-2.2]{vlvcek2001globally}.
-The difficulty we need to overcome is to prove the conclusion (\ref{semism2}), which becomes trivial in the Euclidean context. \begin{lemma} Supposed that $f: \mathcal{M}\rightarrow\mathbb{R}$ is semismooth.
+\begin{lemma} Suppose that $f$ is semismooth and that Assumption \ref{assum3} holds.
 Then Procedure \ref{Procedure:LS} terminates in finite steps. \end{lemma} \begin{proof} Supposed by contradiction that the procedure does not terminate.
-For the $i$th iteration, we use the notations $t^i$, $t_A^i$, $t_U^i$, $g^i$, $\delta^i$ to denote $t$, $t_A$, $t_U$, $g$, $\delta$ in the proceduce.
+For the $i$th iteration, we use the notations $t^i$, $t_{\rm A}^i$, $t_{\rm U}^i$, $g^i$, $\delta^i$ to denote $t$, $t_{\rm A}$, $t_{\rm U}$, $g$, $\delta$ in the proceduce.
 For any $i$, we have